Jaffe-/NESizer2/README.md

 #### Interrupt timing and task handler

 One of the Atmega's timers is used to generate an interrupt at approximately 16 kHz.
-This interrupt provides the basic timing used by various subsystems (LFOs, envelopes, APU updates, etc.)
+This interrupt provides the basic timing used by various subsystems (LFOs, envelopes, APU updates, etc.).

 A simple task handler (`task.h`, `task.c`) is used to sequence tasks to be performed.
 Tasks are registered with a desired frequency and a time delay to spread tasks out in time.